 §60.4205 specifies the emission standards that must be met by owners/operators of stationary CI ICE emergency engines.
-Per §60.4205(c), owners/operators of fire pump engines with a displacement of less than 30 liters per cylinder must comply with the emission standards in Table 4 to this subpart, for all pollutants.
+Per §60.4205(b), owners/operators of 2007 model year and later emergency stationary CI ICE with a displacement of less than 30 L/cylinder that are not fire pump engines must comply with the emission standards for new nonroad CI engines in §60.4202 for all pollutants (for the same model year and maximum engine power for their 2007 model year and later emergency stationary CI ICE).